nhuntwalker/flask-book/ch1/first-real-app.rst

 With those installed, we can start to fill in ``app.py``.
 The first endpoint we want to write will serve a list of whatever task items we want to see on our client.
-This endpoint will take no parameters, and will do nothing special (for now) besides respond with a list of tasks.
+This endpoint will take no parameters, will only accept incoming "GET" requests, and will do nothing special (for now) besides respond with a list of tasks.

 Since we don't yet have a database filled with items, we're going to have to fake it a bit.
 Here's some fake data to start: